ARCH: Hierarchical Hybrid Learning for Long-Horizon Contact-Rich Robotic Assembly: Method

 \subsection{Low-level Primitive Library: Modeling Basic Skills with Motion Planning and Reinforcement Learning}

-~ Our focus is on providing agents with a library of flexible primitives that act as foundational components for high-precision, contact-rich robotic assembly tasks.
-The hierarchical decision-making system operates independently of the specific implementations of these primitives, which may include either closed-loop, learning-based skills or analytical motion planners.
-Regardless of how they function internally, it is essential that the primitives are adaptable to varying behaviors, which is why we introduce parameters $x$ to customize each primitive.
-In our learning framework, we treat these primitives as functional APIs, where input parameters $x$ define the actions to be executed.
-These input parameters typically have clear semantics, such as specifying a 6-DoF end-effector pose for a grasping primitive.
-While these primitives offer flexibility, we acknowledge that they may not cover all possible scenarios, and relying solely on them could restrict the range of behaviors an agent can achieve.
+We focus on providing agents with a library of flexible primitives that act as foundational components for high-precision, contact-rich robotic assembly tasks.
+The hierarchical decision-making system operates independently of the specific implementations of these primitives, which may include either closed-loop, learning-based skills or model-based motion planners.
+Regardless of how they function internally, it is essential that the primitives are adaptable to varying behaviors, which is why we introduce parameters to customize each primitive.
+These parameters typically have clear semantics, such as an object index or a 6-DoF end-effector pose for a grasping primitive.
+While these primitives offer flexibility, we acknowledge that they are not exhaustive and can be extended.

-We design our low-level primitive library according to the building blocks of manipulation for assembly tasks.
-These primitives are not exhaustive and easily extendable.

-\textbf{Grasp}: The robot moves its end-effector to a pre-grasp pose $p_g\in\mathbf{SE}(3)$, specified by the input parameter, and closes its gripper.
+\texttt{GRASP$(o, p_g)$}: The robot moves its end-effector to pre-grasp pose $p_g\in\mathbf{SE}(3)$ and closes its gripper to grasp object $o$.
 A motion planner is used for its execution.

-\textbf{Place}: The robot moves its end-effector to a pre-place pose $p_p\in\mathbf{SE}(3)$, specified by the input parameter, and opens its gripper.
+\texttt{PLACE$(o, p_p)$}: The robot has object $o$ in grasp and moves its end-effector to pre-place pose $p_p\in\mathbf{SE}(3)$, and opens its gripper to place object $o$.
 A motion planner is used for its execution.

-\textbf{Move}: The robot moves its end-effector to a pose $p\in\mathbf{SE}(3)$, specified by the input parameter.
+\texttt{MOVE$(g_m)$}: The robot moves its end-effector to pose $g_m\in\mathbf{SE}(3)$.
 A motion planner is used for its execution.

-\textbf{Insert}: The robot has the object in grasp and inserts it into the correct hole on the insertion board.
-An RL policy $\pi_L(\phi)$ is used because the insertion task involves rich contact between the object and its receptacle.
+\texttt{INSERT$(o, g)$}: The robot has object $o$ in grasp and inserts it into its goal pose $g\in\mathbf{SE}(3)$.
+An RL policy $\pi_L(\phi)$ is employed for two primary reasons: first, insertion goal poses are subject to inaccuracies from pose estimation errors; second, insertion tasks inherently involve complex, contact-rich interactions between the object and its receptacle.
 We train an RL policy in simulation~\cite{mittal2023orbit} using PPO~\cite{schulman2017proximal}.
-Its observation space includes end-effector (EE) force-torque (FT) and EE pose relative to the target pose; its action is EE velocity $u_t$; and its reward is the negative distance between the current pose $s^p_t$ and the target pose $g$.
+Its observation space includes end-effector (EE), force-torque (FT), and EE pose relative to the goal pose; its action is EE velocity $u_t$; and its reward $\tilde{r}(s^p_t, u_t, g)$ is the negative distance between the current pose $s^p_t$ and the goal pose $g$.